Lower Bias, Higher Welfare: How Creator Competition Reshapes Bias-Variance Tradeoff in Recommendation Platforms?: Experiments

 We conduct a series of experiments to empirically validate our theoretical framework by simulating the $C^3_{BV}$ game on both synthetic and publicly available datasets.
 To isolate the specific impact of strategic interactions, our core experimental design involves comparing the outcomes of the \textit{strategic environment} (illustrated by four distinct rewarding mechanisms, including $\BRCM$, $\Mexpo$, $\Menga$, and $\Mzero$~\citep{yao2023rethinking}) against a \textit{non-strategic baseline}.
 The following subsections detail the simulation setup and present the results of this comparison.

 In practice, due to the analytical intractability of converging to a PNE in complex strategic settings, we follow \citep{yao2023howbad,yao2023rethinking,eilat2023performative,yu2025beyond} and approximate equilibrium outcomes via \emph{Local Better Response} (LBR) dynamics, with our welfare evaluation based on the resulting strategy profile.
 Although these dynamics typically converge to a local Nash equilibrium \citep{hron2023modeling,eilat2023performative}, we slightly abuse notation by using the globally-defined optimal parameter $\lambCom$ from \cref{eq:lambcom-opti}.
-The complete algorithmic procedure is detailed in \cref{sec:sec5-omitted}, and the source code is publicly available at \url{https://github.com/kangwwang/C3BV}.
+The complete algorithmic procedure is detailed in \cref{sec:sec5-omitted}, accompanied by plots illustrating the user welfare evolution under these dynamics.
+The source code is publicly available at \url{https://github.com/wangkng/C3BV}.